Scholar Advising is an independent, flat-fee fiduciary advisory firm working with individuals and families navigating complex financial lives.

 No. We are a fee-only advisory firm and do not charge AUM fees or accept commissions.

-Because many of the individuals and families we advise have wealth spread across multiple account types and assets.
-We structure our fees around the complexity of the planning involved rather than the size of a single investment account.
+Because many of the individuals and families we advise have wealth spread across multiple account types and assets, we structure our fees around the complexity of the planning involved rather than the size of a single investment account.

 This approach allows us to provide objective advice that is free from product incentives or asset-based compensation.